Long-term Experiments in Assisted Migration

 JEFF MORRIS reported in 2014: " ...
 There are two 4-ft-tall volunteers that the late Mr. Kennedy moved from under the now-gone tree, and planted in the backyard some years back.
 It is possible that they provide pollen to the 'fruiting' Torreya.
 There is at least one additional volunteer about 3-ft-tall along the driveway, bordering a neighbor's property.
 Finally, we learned that there used to be two additional mature Torreya taxifolia trees, larger than either of the Kennedy's pair, about a block away.
 They produced fruit for a number of years until the property last changed hands (within the past six years or so).
 The new owner didn't know what they were, and had them cut down before even occupying the residence.
 But they likely produced volunteers, even within only a hundred or so feet, in shaded areas.
 On our next visit, we need to look carefully at prospects in the neighborhood."

 A4.
-Briarwood Preserve, Saline LA (planted 1940s or 50s; 1 or 2 originals and several seedlings)
+Caroline Dormon Nature Preserve, Saline LA (planted circa 1950; 3 originals and seven seedlings)

 B. Mature Trees Producing Seeds